akhiladatta/EE4371-IITM-DSA/Assignment-4/README.md

 Assume number of tasks can be up to 1e6, min duration of a task is 1 (all durations and start times integers) and max duration of a task is 1000.
 Earliest possible start time is 0.

+## Approach

+1. The end of simulation time is obtained while reading input, by finding the maximum end time across all tasks.
+2. Two **min-heaps** are maintained - one with start times and the other with end times.
+3. The minimum value in the start time heap is compared with minimum value in end time heap.
+The smaller of the two is removed from the respective heap.
+This means that a new task has started or an ongoing task has finished, respectively.
+4. A variable which holds the number of active tasks is continually updated as elements are added or removed from either heap.
+This is used to obtain the maximum number of active tasks.
+5. Repeat the above step until the start heap is empty.
+6. Remove tasks from the end heap until it becomes empty.
+7. A running sum is maintained which at every iteration adds the product of the number of active tasks and the time for which they were active.
+The final sum, when divided by the total simulation time gives us the average no.of active tasks over the duration of simulation.